Private attributes

 attributes.

-In the C/C++ SDK there are two ways to define private attributes for the LaunchDarkly client:
+In the C++ SDK there are two ways to define private attributes for the LaunchDarkly client:

 .
-When you do this, all user attributes except the key are removed before the SDK sends the user to LaunchDarkly. - When creating the
+When you do this, all context attributes except the kind and key are removed before the SDK sends the context to LaunchDarkly. - When using the

 .
-If any user has a custom or built-in attribute named in this list, the SDK removes it before sending the user to LaunchDarkly.
+If any context has an attribute named in this list, the SDK removes it before sending the context to LaunchDarkly.

 Electron